preciofishbone/OmniaDocsG2/blocks/html-script/index.rst

 Settings
 ------------
-On this tab you can choose to add som default content to the block.
+On this tab you can choose to add some default content to the block.
 You can also use the WRITE tab to set if it should be possible to edit the default content, see below.

 To add default content, click ADD CONTENT.